Let’s talk about user experience design.

 MAKE SURE YOUR SITE WORKS ON MOBILE DEVICES

-So much writing exists about the importance of a mobile-friendly website that most marketers never have time to read it all.
+There is so much writing about the importance of a mobile-friendly website that most marketers never have time to read it all.

 With more than half of all searches now conducted on mobile devices, it’s imperative that your website’s mobile experience is up to par.